20 Secrets to Landscape Success

 Fall for foliage

 Include plants with variegated and colorful foliage to give seasonlong color to your landscape.
 A burgundy-tinted leaf doesn't fade like a flower blossom; it lingers all season.
 Some plants, such as ornamental grasses and red-twig dogwood, also provide visual interest even through a long Midwest winter.
-At left, hostas, ferns and other shade-loving plants lend lush foliage.
+Pictured, hostas, ferns and other shade-loving plants lend lush foliage.

 Play up contrasts

 The eye loves contrasts.
 Texture, color and shape can all provide contrast in a garden.
 Here, salvias, azaleas, miniature bearded irises and Euonymus shroud retaining walls.

 Make sure you understand what kind of care your plants need.
 Many require special attention in the first couple of years, then can thrive even with some neglect.
 Avoid overwatering and overfertilizing plants.

 If your lawn or plants suddenly develop problems such as spots, holes or discoloration, identify the culprit.
 Look into soil conditions, sunlight, watering, fertilization, mowing, pests (such as the beetle damage shown) and diseases.
 If you're unsure of the problem, contact your county extension office or visit a local gardening center for help.
 Quick identification can save your landscaping.